 First, it’s important to point out that these cervical cancer screening guidelines are for women with an average risk and with a cervix.
 Women at high risk may have a more personalized screening schedule recommended by their doctor.
 And, for women with a history of a noncancer-related hysterectomy, these recommendations may not apply.

 With the new guidelines, two of the most important updates are the type of screening test and what age to start.
-Instead of the once standard Pap smear, it’s now preferred to do a primary HPV test every 5 years starting at age 25 (changing from age 21) and up to age 65.
+Instead of the once-a-year Pap smear, it’s now preferred to do a cervical cancer screening every 3 to 5 years based on age group.

-- A combined HPV and Pap test every 5 years, or
+- A combined HPV and Pap test every 5 years for women older than 30, or

-- A single pap test every 3 years.
+- A single pap test every 3 years for women ages 21 to 30.

 And for those that have had the HPV vaccine, it’s still important to continue cervical cancer screenings as stated above.